One-Pan Creamy Chicken and Rice

 3. In the same pan, cook the shallot until it’s fragrant, about a minute or so.
 Add the wine to the pan and stir.
 As the wine simmers, scrape up any browned bits off the bottom of the pan.

 6. While the rice cooks, slice the chicken breast into bite-sized pieces.
 Once the rice is tender and the liquid in the pan is absorbed, add the chicken to the pan and stir to combine.
 Add the cream and cheese.
-Stir continuously until the cheese has melted.
+Stir until the cheese has melted.
 If needed, add another tablespoon of cream to thin the sauce if yours is too thick.

 Notes

 • I tested this recipe several times using a 10-inch skillet.
-If you use a different sized skillet you may need to adjust the amount of chicken stock so that the rice cooks properly.
+If you use a different-sized skillet, you may need to adjust the amount of chicken stock so that the rice cooks properly.

 • A note about salt: I found the only added salt the dish needs is the amount needed to generously season the chicken before cooking it because the chicken stock I used had plenty of salt in it already.
-That said, depending on the kind of chicken stock you use it’s always a good practice to taste as you go and adjust the seasoning as needed.
+That said, depending on the kind of chicken stock you use, it’s always a good practice to taste as you go and adjust the seasoning as needed.

 Nutrition